 Free access to the Slovenian labour market

-Slovenia offers a wide range of employment and business opportunities for foreign nationals and companies from third countries.
-Different types of work permits, flexible conditions for short-term services and free access to the labour market make Slovenia an attractive destination for foreign professionals and entrepreneurs.
-Understanding and complying with local requirements and procedures ensures legal and effective participation in the economic life of the country.
+All this makes Slovenia an attractive country for foreign professionals and entrepreneurs coming for different employment and business opportunities, offering a variety of work permits, flexible conditions for short-term services, and free access to the labour market.
+Understanding and following local requirements and procedures is of great importance for legal and effective participation in the economic life of the country.

 Procedure for obtaining a single work permit in Slovenia: Main steps and requirements

-A single work permit in Slovenia grants foreign nationals the right to legally work and reside in the country.
-The procedure for obtaining and extending it is regulated by the state authorities and also includes mandatory approval by the Employment Service.
+A single work permit in Slovenia gives foreign nationals the right legally to be employed and stay in the country.
+The procedure of issuance and extension is regulated by the state bodies.
+Besides, it always must be approved by the Employment Service.

 Procedure for issuing a one-off authorisation